Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Be Patient

-After you start taking this medication, you’ll need to be patient and consistent.
+They say “patience is a virtue” for a reason.
 Taking progress photos of your hair each week to observe incremental chances can be encouraging.

 Once you start seeing effects, they should last as long as you continue taking the medication.
 In the 10-year study mentioned above, 99 percent of the men had no worsening of hair loss during treatment.